core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 As discussed in {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}, it is possible that the client receives multiple responses to the same group request (i.e., conveying the same Token) from the same origin server.
 The specific client implementation determines at which layer deduplication of responses is performed, or whether it is necessary in an application at all.
 If the processing of a response succeeds, then the client delivers the response to the application as usual.
 Depending on its available context information, the application itself can be in a good position to decide how to handle such responses.

 Upon the timeout expiration, i.e., T seconds after having sent the original unicast request to the proxy, the client frees up its local Token value associated with that request.
 Note that, upon this timeout expiration, the Token value is not eligible for possible reuse yet (see {{ssec-req-send-steps}}).
-Thus, until the actual amount of time before enabling Token reusage has elapsed, following late responses to the same request forwarded by the proxy will be discarded, as these are not matching (by Token value) with any active request from the client.
+Thus, until the actual amount of time before enabling Token reuse has elapsed, following late responses to the same request forwarded by the proxy will be discarded, as these are not matching (by Token value) with any active request from the client.

 ### Supporting Observe ## {#ssec-resp-proc-client-observe}